Executive Editor, MacworldSEP 13, 2023 2:30 am PDT

 Next expected update: N/A

-While most of Apple’s Beats products use USB-C or micro-USB for charging, there is one—the PowerBeats Pro—that still uses a Lightning-to-USB-C cable to charge.
-We assume that whenever Apple releases new colors or updates the PowerBeats Pro it’ll drop the Lightning port—though with a new Beats Studio Buds+ on the way, it’s possible that the PowerBeats Pro are simply discontinued.
+While most of Apple’s Beats products use USB-C or micro-USB for charging, there is one—the PowerBeats Pro—that still uses Lightning.
+We assume that whenever Apple releases new colors or updates the PowerBeats Pro it’ll drop the Lightning port for USB-C—though now that the Beats Studio Buds+ have arrived, it’s possible that the PowerBeats Pro are simply discontinued at some point.